hahoyer/factorio-mod-ingteb/README.md

 - provide workers-panel for lab to see research potions
 - provide information about modules
 - provide information about technologies, like in built-in technology view or find a way to use this
-- Activation-icon on top left corner
-- Don't sort by "IsCraftable"
 - multiplayer

 known issue: